Content creation: Users

 The introduction of Web 2.0 made it possible for content consumers to be more involved in the generation and sharing of content.
-With the advent of digital media and its ease of access from homes, the amount of user generated content, as well as the age and class range of users, has increased.
+With the advent of digital media, the amount of user generated content, as well as the age and class range of users, has increased.
 8% of Internet users are very active in content creation and consumption.
 Worldwide, about one in four Internet users are significant content creators, and users in emerging markets lead the world in engagement.
 Research has also found that young adults of a higher socioeconomic background tend to create more content than those from lower socioeconomic backgrounds.
-69% of American and European internet users are "spectators," who consume—but don't create—online and digital media.
+69% of American and European internet users are "spectators", who consume—but do not create—online and digital media.
 The ratio of content creators to the amount of content they generate is sometimes referred to as the 1% rule, a rule of thumb that suggests that only 1% of a forum's users create nearly all of its content.
 Motivations for creating new content may include the desire to gain new knowledge, the possibility of publicity, or simple altruism.
-Users may also create new content in order to help bring about social reforms.
+Users may also create new content in order to bring about social reforms.
 However, researchers caution that in order to be effective, context must be considered, a diverse array of people must be included, and all users must participate throughout the process.

-According to a 2011 study, minorities create content in order to connect with niche communities online.
+According to a 2011 study, minorities create content in order to connect with their communities online.
 African-American users have been found to create content as a means of self-expression that was not previously available.
 Media portrayals of minorities are sometimes inaccurate and stereotypical which affects the general perception of these minorities.
 African-Americans respond to their portrayals digitally through the use of social media such as Twitter and Tumblr.
-More importantly, the creation of Black Twitter has allowed a community to share their problems and ideas.
+The creation of Black Twitter has allowed a community to share their problems and ideas.

 Teens

-Younger users now have greater access to content, content creating applications, and the ability to publish to different types of media, such as Facebook, DeviantArt, or Tumblr.
-As of 2005, around 21 million teens used the internet.
-Among these, 57%, or 12 million teens, are Content Creators.
-This creation and sharing was happening at a far higher level than among adults.
-With the advent of the Internet, teens have had far more access to tools for sharing and creating content.
-Technology is also becoming cheaper and more accessible as well, making content creation far easier for everyone, including teens.
-Some teens use this to seek fame as social influences through online platforms like YouTube, while others use it to connect to friends through social networking sites.
-Either way, this demographic is becoming more than just observers; they are creators as well.
+Younger users now have greater access to content, content creating applications, and the ability to publish to different types of media, such as Facebook, Blogger, Instagram, DeviantArt, or Tumblr.
+As of 2005, around 21 million teens used the internet and 57%, or 12 million teens, consider themselves content creators.
+This proportion of media creation and sharing is higher than that of adults.
+With the advent of the Internet, teens have had more access to tools for sharing and creating content.
+Increase in accessibility to technology, especially due to lower prices, has led to an increase in accessibility of content creation tools as well for teens.
+Some teens use this to become content creators through online platforms like YouTube, while others use it to connect to friends through social networking sites.